 I’ve been a fan of Bill McBride for a long time.
-His analysis is top tier, and he doesn’t ramble (takes about three minutes to read most of his work).
+His analysis is top-tier, and he doesn’t ramble (it takes about three minutes to read most of his work).

-He gained fame during the GFC because he basically called it, and he did so by looking at the housing market.
-His point right now is that we aren’t on recession watch just yet, but keep an eye on housing.
+He gained fame during the GFC because he basically called it and did so by looking at the housing market.
+His point is that we aren’t on recession watch just yet, but keep an eye on housing.
 Here’s the conclusion from a blog post back in March:

 “If the Fed tightening cycle will lead to a recession, we should see housing turn down first (new home sales, single family starts, residential investment).
 There are other indicators too – such as the yield curve and heavy truck sales – but mostly I’ll be watching housing.
 (I’m not currently on recession watch)”

 I tend to agree here, but like I’ve said before, no single indicator can call a recession.
 There are no trigger switches or lines in the sand.
 It takes careful analysis of a handful of indicators to determine if there is any correlation and/or causation amongst the various drivers of those indicators.